lambainsaan/notepad-raw/Music.md

 The music that I start my day with.

 <details>
-  <summary> ### Deep dive into each song.</summary>
+  <summary>Story behind each song in the playlist</summary>

   **Harder, Better, Faster, Stronger**
 -_Daft Punk_

-Simple lyrics.
-Powerful lyrics.
-Helps me center in the morning, and focus on working harder, better the day before, quickly churning out more and more work, and following all these will make me strong.
+Simple, powerful lyrics.
+Helps me center in the morning.
+Focus on working harder.
+Better the day before, quickly churning out more and more work, and following all these will make me strong.
 This song just pumps up energy in me.

 **Jiggle Jiggle**
 -_Louis Theroux_

 I love Louis Theroux.
 Plus I like this song.
-It is a rap but a moral one, you don't come across such songs daily, I like the meaning of it.
+This is where I am in my journey right now.
+My money jiggle jiggle at the moment, but I would like for it to wiggle wiggle.
+It is a rap but a moral one, you don't come across such songs daily.
+The way Louis denied using the word bit*h in the song, speaks a lot to me about him.
+I like him and the song.
+Here is Louis explaining the song,

 <iframe width="560" height="315" src="https://www.youtube.com/embed/w37PVdQr5Ak" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 **Imagine**